Unexploded ordnance: France and Belgium

+The First World War and, to a lesser extent, the Second World War, left a considerable amount of unexploded ordnance in France, including chemical weapons.
+Each year in France, approximately 500 tonnes of unexploded ordnance are destroyed by specialized services.

 In the Ardennes region of France, large-scale citizen evacuations were necessary during MEC removal operations in 2001.
 In the forests of Verdun, French government démineurs working for the Département du Déminage still hunt for poisonous, volatile, and/or explosive munitions and recover about 900 tons every year.
 The most feared are corroded artillery shells containing chemical warfare agents such as mustard gas.
 French and Flemish farmers still find many UXOs when ploughing their fields, the so-called "iron harvest".

 In Belgium, Dovo, the country's bomb disposal unit, recovers between 150 and 200 tons of unexploded bombs each year.
 Over 20 members of the unit have been killed since it was formed in 1919.

 In February 2019, a 1000 lb bomb was found at a construction site at Porte de la Chapelle, near the Gare du Nord in Paris.
 The bomb, which led to a temporary cancellation of Eurostar trains to Paris and evacuation of 2,000 people, was probably dropped by the RAF in April 1944, targeting the Nazi-occupied Paris before the D-Day landings in Normandy.